Mrs. Fletcher

 Mrs. Fletcher is an American comedy miniseries based on the 2017 novel of the same name written by Tom Perrotta.
 The series stars Kathryn Hahn and was given a series order by HBO.
 The pilot was written by Perrotta and directed by Nicole Holofcener.

 On August 16, 2019, it was announced that the series would premiere on October 27, 2019.
 In advance of its broadcast premiere, several episodes of the series received a preview screening in the Primetime program of the 2019 Toronto International Film Festival.

 Premise

-Mrs. Fletcher is a coming of age story of Mrs. Eve Fletcher (Hahn) and her son Brendan (White).
+Mrs. Fletcher is a coming of age story of Mrs. Eve Fletcher (Hahn) and her son Brendan (Jackson White).
 Eve is a divorcée and is undergoing a mid-life crisis.
 She decides she no longer wants to be her old self when her son Brendan goes to college as a freshman.
 She experiences sexual reawakening and sexual fulfillment that eluded her in her younger years by bonding with a younger man and his friends.
 Brendan also undergoes his own sexual troubles as he navigates the complexities of college life.